Federal and State Criminal Defense Attorney Columbia SC

 If you or a family member has received a subpoena from a federal or South Carolina state grand jury to appear as a witness or provide documents, you need to contact an attorney right away.
 You may be a material witness or subject or the target of a federal law enforcement investigation or a South Carolina grand jury investigation.
 Do not talk to anyone until you talk to a Columbia criminal attorney.

 Even the answers to simple sounding questions during an interview with law enforcement may put you at risk.
 Law enforcement officials interview witnesses every day.
 It's their job.
-Do not to answer their questions without legal representation.
+Do not answer their questions without legal representation.
 Your statements could be used against you.